secsome/FA2sp/README.md

             +) ExtWaypoints = BOOLEAN ; Determines if FA2sp supports unlimited count of waypoints, defaults to false (Phobos required)
             +) UndoRedoLimit = INTEGER ; Determines the maximun step of undo/redo, defaults to 16
             +) UseRGBHouseColor = BOOLEAN ; Determines if House colors are recognized as RGB color instead of HSV, defaults to false
+            +) SaveMap = BOOLEAN ; Determines if FA2 will save map using a faster method +) SaveMap.AutoSave = BOOLEAN ; Determines if FA2 will save map automatically after one manually saving +) SaveMap.AutoSave.Interval = INTERGER ; Should be greater than or equal to 30, defaults to 300, determines how many seconds should we wait during the two auto saving
+                    +) SaveMap.AutoSave.MaxCount = INTERGER ; How many saving should FA2 keep, set to -1 will disable the auto cleanning, defaults to 10
         +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
             {Contains a list of sides registered in rules}
             \\\ e.g.